Loading

 In Klass County, Washington, a teenaged couple, Harold and Chrissy, are returning from a date one evening.
 After their car suddenly stops, they see a UFO and are captured by a pair of grey aliens.
 However, the grey aliens are themselves soon confronted by a giant third alien from another race, at which point the panicking greys address each other in perfect English.

-Chung speaks to a science fiction and Dungeons & Dragons fanatic, Blaine, who frequently roams the woods of Klass County at night looking for UFOs.
-As Blaine tells Chung, one night he found an alien body that was subsequently recovered by Mulder, Scully and Detective Manners.
+Chung speaks to a science fiction fanatic, Blaine, who frequently roams the local woods at night looking for UFOs.
+As Blaine tells Chung, one night he found an alien body that was subsequently recovered by Mulder, Scully and Manners.
 Blaine thinks that Mulder and Scully are a couple of men in black.
 He claims that Mulder was emotionless, but shrieked when he saw the alien, and that Scully, whom Blaine believed was a man dressed like a woman, threatened him and told him not to talk to anyone about the alien body.
 Mulder allows Blaine to videotape Scully performing an autopsy on the alien, which is quickly released as a video "documentary" that is narrated by the Stupendous Yappi.
 The autopsy reveals that the alien is actually a dead Air Force pilot in a costume.
-His superiors arrive to claim the body, but find it missing.
+His superiors arrive to claim the body but find it missing.
 Mulder tricks the military officers into revealing the identity of a second missing Air Force pilot, Lieutenant Jack Schaefer.

-As Mulder remembers it, that night he found Schaefer, in a dazed state, walking naked down a highway in Klass County.
+As Mulder remembers it, later that night he finds Schaefer in a dazed state, walking naked down a local highway.
 After getting him some clothes, Mulder takes Schaefer to a diner, where the pilot explains that he and his partner were dressed as aliens while flying a secret U.S. military vehicle designed to resemble a UFO.
-He thinks that he, his partner, and the two teenagers were abducted by real aliens in a real UFO, but Schaefer is also unsure if his surroundings are real or a hallucination, and he tells Mulder that he may not even exist himself, as he cannot be sure.
-His superiors soon come to take him away; before leaving the diner with the military officer, he tells Mulder that "I'm a dead man."
-The diner's cook, however, has a different version of the story.
-He tells Jose Chung that Mulder was in the diner by himself that night with no one else, and that he kept asking the cook strange questions about UFOs and alien abductions while ordering piece after piece of sweet potato pie.
+Schaefer thinks that he, his partner and the two teenagers were abducted by real aliens in a real UFO, but Schaefer is also unsure if his surroundings are real or a hallucination and tells Mulder that he may not even exist himself, as he cannot be sure.
+Schaefer's superiors soon come to take him away; before leaving he tells Mulder that "I'm a dead man."
+The diner's cook, however, has a different version of the story, telling Chung that Mulder visited the diner alone and kept asking the cook strange questions about UFOs while ordering piece after piece of sweet potato pie.

 Production